 What’s the first thing we think would make our marriage better?
 OUR SPOUSE!
 We say that they need to do this or that, right?
 Why do we always believe changes are required from our partner to make our relationship more enjoyable?
 We have convinced ourselves that we have it all together, and our spouse/significant other is the one that needs work.
 Sometimes, that may be true.
 There will always be things that our spouse can work on to improve the marriage.
 On the flip side, we can do the same.
 WE ARE NOT EXEMPT!

 Do you feel like your relationship has become routine?
 Are you just going through the motions?
 You have work that you have to stay on top of, kids keeping you busy, and life, in general, seems to consume your time.
 The majority of us go through seasons like this.
-However, you can’t always live like this and expect anything more out of your relationship, and neither can you expect your spouse to be the one to bring about change.
+However, you can’t always live like this and expect anything more out of your relationship.
+Neither can you expect your spouse to be the one to bring about change.
 You have to take the time to make plans and carefully execute them on your relationship’s behalf.
 You can express yourself and let your spouse know how they can participate, but ultimately, it’s up to you to create the change you want to see.
 In order to get out of this rut and routine, you have to make a conscious effort to do so.

 To make things more satisfying in the relationship, we have to be intentional about what we do and say.
 It is often necessary to have moments of self-reflection.
 We all need to take time to assess ourselves, our body language, demeanor, and reactions.
 We have to revisit situations, especially moments of conflict, to analyze how to handle them differently.
 I make time to practice this very often.
 Whether in the moment or after the encounter, I take a break and play everything back in my mind.
 I imagine my response and the expression on my face.
 I recognize how sometimes the wrong emotion could be perceived through my facial expressions.
 If the situation is currently happening, I will ask for a second to gather my thoughts, so I don’t say something I’ll regret or have to apologize for later.